try-svg/URL_CLASSIFICATION/README.md

 ## Overview

 The URL Classifier is a powerful machine learning application designed to classify URLs as safe or malicious.
 In today's cybersecurity landscape, identifying potentially harmful URLs is crucial in mitigating cyber threats and phishing attacks.
-This project leverages both Natural Language Processing (NLP) and lexical features to create a robust URL classifier.
-It is hosted on Huggingface Space and utilizes the Gradio interface for user interaction.
+This project leverages both Natural Language Processing (NLP) and lexical features to create URL classifier.

-## Project Deployment
-The project is deployed on Huggingface space using gradio interface, which allows users to enter a URL and get a prediction as well as an explanation of why the prediction was made.
-Users can also flag false results, which will store the URL and its correct type (malicious or safe) in a MySQL database.
-This way, the model can learn from user feedback and improve over time.

 ## Usage